-Cancel your Google Play Music trial or subscription
+Cancel your Google Play Music subscription or trial

-When you subscribe to Google Play Music, your subscription will automatically renew, and you will be charged at the start of each billing cycle.
-You must cancel your subscription before the end of your current billing cycle to avoid being charged for the following billing period.
+When you subscribe to Google Play Music, your subscription will renew automatically.
+You’ll be charged at the start of each billing cycle until you cancel your subscription.

 - Open the Google Play Music app .

-- Touch the Menu icon > Settings > Cancel subscription.
+- Tap the Menu icon > Settings > Cancel subscription.

 - Go to Google Play Music Settings.